 Some windows just need a colorful valance or a billowy sheer shade to give the room some decorative appeal.

 Use window treatments to rid a room of its stark and austere feeling.
-If you find your room is overrun with too many cool colors, you can introduce warmth by adding the right blind or shade.
-Choosing a rich wood blind or deep red drapery to offset the cool tones in the room will result in a more cozy and relaxed environment.
+If you find your room is saturated with too many cool colors, you can introduce warmth by adding the right blind or shade.
+Choosing a rich Wood Blind will offset the cool tones in the room for a more cozy and relaxed environment.

 Privacy and Light Control

 A window treatment’s main job is to provide you with privacy and light control.
-Most styles such as drapery, roller, cellular, and roman shades offer privacy and should be hung anywhere where you wouldn’t want your nosy neighbor snooping.
-Layering your window treatments with both light filtering shades and blackout drapes will give you options when you’d like more sunlight or when you demand a more private retreat.
+Other styles such as Drapery, Roller, Cellular, and Roman Shades offer privacy and should be hung anywhere where you wouldn’t want your nosy neighbor snooping.
+Layering your window treatments with both Light Filtering Shades and Blackout Drapes will give you options when you’d like more sunlight or when you demand a more private retreat.

 Energy Saving Qualities

 I think it’s still a secret that window treatments can also make your home more energy efficient.
-Insulating drapes, cellular shades and solar shades are perfect for keeping the warmth in during the winter and the heat out during the summer.
+Insulating Drapes, Cellular Shades and Solar Shades are perfect for keeping the warmth in during the winter and the heat out during the summer.
 Solar Shades are a personal favorite of mine for large windows as a minimal window treatment with maximum effort in screening out sunlight and streetlights.

 Window treatments are amazing at camouflaging window flaws or altering the size of your existing windows.
 Adding a valance, using wide drapery panels, or hanging your window treatments higher than the casing will make your windows look larger or help hide flaws such as differing window heights.
 Don’t overlook these design possibilities.